Fort Scott National Historic Site, Kansas – History & Hauntings

 Civil War

-The struggles of an adolescent America became a full-fledged rebellion during the Civil War as the nation was divided over the issues of slavery and self-determination.
+The struggles of an adolescent America culminated in a full-fledged rebellion during the Civil War, as the nation was divided over the issues of slavery and self-determination.
 The war brought the U.S. Army back to Fort Scott.
-Union commanders viewed the town as a strategic point in southeast Kansas to establish a base of military operations where the army could protect Kansas against a possible Confederate invasion.
-Troops reoccupied many of the old fort buildings, including the stables and hospital, and began construction on various new buildings and over 40 miles of fortifications.
+Union commanders viewed the town as a strategic location in southeastern Kansas for establishing a base of military operations from which the army could protect Kansas against a possible Confederate invasion.
+Troops reoccupied many of the old fort buildings, including the stables and hospital, and began constructing new buildings and more than 40 miles of fortifications.

 Fort Scott’s military stores made it a target of Confederate General Sterling Price, who made two unsuccessful attempts to capture it during the war.
 Guerilla warfare, which plagued the region, also threatened the town.
 Intense fighting between the Jayhawkers and the Bushwhackers on the Kansas-Missouri border kept the military occupied.
-The Union presence likely spared Fort Scott from pillaging and destruction, a fate of other towns in the area.
+The Union’s presence likely spared Fort Scott from pillage and destruction, which befell other towns in the area.

 Railroad Expansion

 After the Civil War ended, the nation began to heal and unify.
-Railroads built across the continent played a significant role in tying the country together.
-Town leaders of Fort Scott saw a railroad line as a means to build prosperity by tapping into the trade of Eastern markets.
+Railroads built across the continent played a significant role in integrating the country.
+Town leaders in Fort Scott viewed a railroad line as a means to build prosperity by tapping into trade with eastern markets.
 By 1869, their efforts succeeded as the first railroad reached the city.
-As workers laid tracks south of town, they conflicted with squatters who forcefully opposed the railroad.
+As workers laid tracks south of town, they encountered squatters who forcibly opposed the railroad.
 The military returned and established the Post of Southeast Kansas (1869-73) to protect the railroad workers.
 This set the stage for a rare instance when U.S. troops took up arms against American citizens to protect the country’s business interests.

 Early day Fort Scott, Kansas.

-From 1842-73, Fort Scott evolved from an isolated frontier outpost into a bustling trade center and played a significant role in events that transformed the United States.
-During that time, America grew from a young, divided republic through the growing pains of conflict and war into maturity as a united and powerful transcontinental nation.
+From 1842 to 73, Fort Scott evolved from an isolated frontier outpost into a bustling trade center and played a significant role in events that transformed the United States.
+During that period, America grew from a young, divided republic through the trials of conflict and war to maturity as a united and powerful transcontinental nation.

 Today, the city of Fort Scott is the only significant town still existing in Kansas that developed from a U.S. Army fort established before Kansas became a territory and a state.

-The fort itself is today restored and preserved as a National Historic site.
+Today, the fort is restored and preserved as a National Historic Site.
 The historic site is in downtown Fort Scott at the intersection of U.S. Highways 69 and 54.

 Contact Information: